TABLE OF CONTENTS

 These companies have been around for decades and have honed their craft to produce consistently high-quality seed.
 They are reliable, and the quality of their products has satisfied buyers for many years.
 Most of these companies have produced iconic strains that are widely known in the industry.
 Here is a small selection of notable seed banks.

 The strains from DNA Genetics have quickly attracted huge popularity, and for good reason.
-Potent and delicious, they have garnered an amazing number of well-earned awards.
+Potent and delicious, they have garnered an amazing number of well-earned awards. .
+All in all, they’ve won more than 200 awards in all categories at the industry's leading cannabis events.
 DNA is the company responsible for bringing numerous heavy hitters to the market, including Chocolope, Lemon Skunk, and LA Confidential.
 Their Tangie and Strawberry Banana strains have also attracted legions of fans.

 With a solid portfolio of favorites, T.H.
 Seeds is another company worthy of your consideration for its assortment of highly regarded seed strains.
+T.H.
+Seeds was started in Amsterdam in 1993.
+For over 25 years, the company has been focused on preserving quality genetics and sharing them with the world.
 The company is responsible for the original indica-dominant version of Bubblegum, as well as industry head-turners like S.A.G.E., MK-Ultra, S.A.G.E and Sour, Chocolate Chunk, and Heavy Duty Fruity.

 With a long history in cannabis seeds, Dutch Passion offers excellent versions of outstanding strains.
+As one of the oldest seed banks in the world, they’ve ammassed a fine selection of original cannabis classic varieties and the best new ones, too.
 They have been a source for D.J.
 Short’s original Blueberry and also market an excellent Strawberry Cough.
 The Californian Orange strain is also one of their highly regarded releases.

 Known particularly for some of their excellent sativa strains, Flying Dutchmen has served the needs of cannabis growers for a long time.
 They sell a very good Haze from seed, as well as other notable sativa strains like The Real McCoy and Pineapple Punch.
 Another notable heavy-hitting sativa in the Flying Dutchmen lineup is Haze Mist, a nearly pure sativa that will make any Haze lover smile.